Berkeley-MDes/tdf-fa24-joyce-mdes/README.md

 <img width="600" alt="Rhino grasshopper objects" src="assets/Screenshot 2024-12-05 at 16.33.49.png">

+### Final outcome!!

-Then, on Thursday night, we finally figured it out!!!
+However, on Thursday night, we finally figured it out!

 <img width="600" alt="Rhino grasshopper objects" src="assets/IMG_2032.JPG">

-We also successfully ran the code for Neopixel and it flashed LED based on the music frequency.
+Additionally, we successfully ran the code for Neopixel, which allowed the LEDs to flash in sync with the music’s frequency.

 <img width="600" alt="Rhino grasshopper objects" src="assets/Screenshot 2024-12-06 at 12.51.49.png">

-We also successfully ran the code for motion detectors and they are for switching songs based on the gesture.
+We also implemented the code for motion detectors, enabling us to switch songs through gestures.

 <img width="600" alt="Rhino grasshopper objects" src="assets/Screenshot 2024-12-06 at 12.58.12.png">

-This image includes all microcontrollers and sensors used in our project.
+This image showcases all the microcontrollers and sensors used in our project.

 <img width="600" alt="Rhino grasshopper objects" src="assets/IMG_2039.JPG">

-Then, I created a 3D model for our microcontrollers.
+Finally, I created a 3D model to represent our microcontrollers.

 <img width="600" alt="Rhino grasshopper objects" src="assets/Screenshot 2024-12-05 at 21.49.40.png">

-### Final project

 <span id="hashtag"> **#Reflections** </span>

+I’m truly moved that we managed to create a working function to pause music.
+For our team, with no programming background, this was an incredibly challenging task.
+We tried various methods repeatedly and, in the end, successfully connected to Spotify’s API and used the Photon 2 to pause Spotify’s currently playing music.

+I’m deeply grateful to my team for working together and conducting so many experiments to make this happen!

 <span id="hashtag"> **#Speculations** </span>

+After successfully implementing the API connection function, I hope that this process can become simpler in the future.
+This would allow creators to develop various features more freely, making the world a more creative and innovative place.

 [Back to table of contents](https://github.com/Berkeley-MDes/tdf-fa24-joyce-mdes/tree/main?tab=readme-ov-file#weekly-reports-table-of-contents)